 Q) Is Training Required for Personal Protection Equipment?

 A) Whenever providing PPE to your employees, it is a good idea to also provide them with training.
 This will help ensure that they know how and when these items are to be worn.
-For simple items like hard hats (which can be purchased here) and steel toed boots, the training can just take a minute or two.
+For simple items like hard hats and steel toed boots, the training can just take a minute or two.
 For more complex items like breathing masks and full protection suits, it is a good idea to go into more depth with the training.

 The most important thing is that you want to make sure that the equipment is able to be used properly so that the employees aren’t actually exposed to more danger when they are using it.